Members and contact

 Michael Marlatt (treasurer & events, 2010-2011 )

-Michael as a PhD student working on neurobiology and neuropathology in the Center for Neuroscience.
-His research topics included activity and pharmacology-dependent activation of endogenous neural stem cells.
+Michael as a PhD student worked on neurobiology and neuropathology in the Center for Neuroscience.
 His work focused on developing preventative and therapeutic strategies for treating Alzheimer disease.

 Martijn Bekker (SILS-seminars & Events, 2010-2011)